jaril/test-pw/README.md

 - Lint fix
 - Make comments public by default, and isPublished param optional
 - Add recording warnings for more instrumentation problems
+- Fix some problems handling messages in replacement controllers